Signs Your Humidifier Is Making You Sick with Humidifier Fever, Humidifier Lung & Others

 What humidifier sickness symptoms do you need to watch out for?
 There is a good number of them.

-Can humidifiers make you sick?
-A dirty humidifier can have serious repercussions.
+A dirty humidifier can and will have serious repercussions on your health.

-Can humidifiers cause lung problems?Yes they can.
+However, if unchecked or used improperly, they can raise the humidity too much.
 Too high humidity is not good at all.

-Unlike their warm mist or evaporative counterparts that boil water and can kill mold and bacteria, cool mist units use cold water.
-Therefore, the cool mister is more likely to make you sick.
+Unlike their warm mist or evaporative units, which boil water and can kill mold and bacteria, cool mist units use cold water.
+Therefore, they are more likely to make you sick.

 Symptoms of humidifier sickness

 Please note that these symptoms are common with other diseases too.
-In this case, you need to rule out other causes first before you can blame the gentle appliance in your bedroom, office or living room.
-The indications are as follows:
+You need to rule out other causes first before you can blame the humidifier in your bedroom, office, or living room.

 Are you getting flu-like symptoms such as shortness of breath?
-If you haven’t cleaned your humidifier, then you should check it out.
-Such include high temperature, coughing, chills, and headache.
+If you haven’t cleaned your humidifier, you should check it out.

 Even if you know other things caused your flu, if you have not cleaned this appliance, clean it.
-You may use humidifier when sick with a cold or other illness, unless it is asthma.
+You can use a clean humidifier even if you are down with another illness.

-Another thing, humidifier causing sore throat is unheard of.
-Rather, it helps with sore throat because it the moist air is soothing as it goes over the inflamed throat tissue.
+Another thing is that a humidifier causes a sore throat.
+Mostly, it helps with a sore throat because the moist air is soothing as it goes over the inflamed throat tissue.